SCIInstitute/SCIRun/docs/user_doc/ClassicTutorial.md

 ## Saving and reloading networks

-Now that a three-module network has been created, save the net to disk.
-The net can easily be reloaded in a future SCIRun session.
+Now that a three-module network has been created, save it to disk.
+The .srn5 file can easily be reloaded in a future SCIRun session.

 ### Saving a SCIRun network:

 1. Click on the File menu (at the top of the Network Editor window) and select "Save As."
-2. When the file browser appears, follow the prompt to choose a location and filename for the net.
-By convention, most nets are stored in the SCIRun/src/nets/ directory, but can be stored in another location.
+2. When the file browser appears, follow the prompt to choose a location and filename for the network.
+Many example networks are stored in the ExampleNets directory, which is distributed with the binaries, or in SCIRun/src/ExampleNets.
+The network can be stored in any location with write access.
+-TODO: update show-torso-mesh.srn to SR5 and add to example nets
 3. For this example, store the net as SCIRun/src/nets/show-torso-mesh.srn, as in {numref}`fig-save-as`.
 The .srn suffix is used for SCIRun network files

-**Please note, to avoid losing work, it is strongly recommended that nets be saved frequently.**
+**Please note, to avoid losing work, it is strongly recommended that nets be saved frequently.
+Auto-save can also be enabled in the SCIRun Preferences window.**

 :::{figure-md} fig-save-as